The shareholder model

 - The input value is deducted from the output value.
-For shares acquired before 1 January 2016, the input value is adjusted for accumulated RISK.
-An alternative input value can be used if the shares were owned at 1 January 1989.
+For shares acquired before 1 January 2006, the input value is adjusted for accumulated RISK.
+An alternative input value can be used if the shares were owned as at 1 January 1989.

-- Any gain is then reduced by the unused deduction for risk-free return.
+- Any gain will then be reduced by the unused risk-free return allowance.

 - Any loss from the input value being higher than the realisation will be deductible in ordinary income.
-An allowance for deduction for risk-free return is only granted up to the point the taxable gain equals zero.
-Losses due to the deduction for risk-free return itself are not deductible (see worked example below).
+A risk-free return allowance will only be granted until the taxable gain equals zero.
+Losses that are caused by the risk-free return allowance itself are not deductible (see example below).

-- Any unused deduction for risk-free return is lost in the event of realisation of the share.
+- Any unused risk-free return allowance will be lost upon realisation of the share.

-The risk-free interest rate for year 1 is 2.1 percent.
-For the second year, in the example, we use 2.5 percent.
+The risk-free return interest rate for year 1 is 2.1%.
+For the other years in the example, 2.5% is used.

-The acquisition cost for year 1 for share A is 10,000.
+The acquisition cost in year 1 for share A is 10,000.
 The share is sold in year 4.

 Taxable dividend: (500 – 210) = 290

-Unused deduction for risk-free return for year 1 = 0
+Unused risk-free return allowance year 1 = 0

 Calculation of gains in year 4